jessmitch42/example-docs-docusaurus/docs/endpoints/create-bulk-ad-creatives.md

 ---
-sidebar_position: 3
+sidebar_position: 2
 ---

 # Create bulk ad creatives

 ### POST `https://api.adcreative.com/v1/ad-creative`

-Bulk ad creatives can be created with `POST` request to this endpoint.
+Bulk ad creatives can be created with a single `POST` request to this endpoint.

-> To create a single ad creative, see the [Create ad creatives](./create-bulk-ad-creatives) endpoint.
+> 💡 To create a single ad creative, use the [Create ad creatives](./create-bulk-ad-creatives) endpoint.

 ## Requests

-`POST` requests must include an array of [ad creative objects](./create-bulk-ad-creatives#ad-creative-object) being created.

 ### Body parameters

+The body parameters for this `POST` request must include an array of [ad creative objects](./create-bulk-ad-creatives#ad-creative-object) in the body of the request.

 | Param             | Type                                                                            | Required | Example                                            |
 | ----------------- | ------------------------------------------------------------------------------- | -------- | -------------------------------------------------- |